swarui/swarui/README.md

-Hey there, my name is Steve Warui, A front-End developer who likes bringing ideas into fully realised projects and solving problems
+Hey there 👋🏽, I'm Steve Warui 😃, A front-End developer who likes bringing ideas into fully realized projects and solving problems